-- replacing pneumatic devices with electrical pumps or controllers; - replacing pneumatic devices with mechanical controllers; - using compressed air rather than natural gas to power pneumatic devices; - replacing 'high-bleed' pneumatic devices with intermittent or 'low-bleed' devices; and - inspecting devices and repairing those that have emissions that are higher than expected.
+- replacing pneumatic devices with electrical pumps or controllers; - replacing pneumatic devices with mechanical controllers; - using compressed air rather than natural gas to power pneumatic devices; - capturing vented gas or directing vented gas to a control device: - replacing 'high-bleed' pneumatic devices with intermittent or 'low-bleed' devices; and - inspecting devices and repairing those that have emissions that are higher than expected.

-Best practice for reducing methane emissions from pneumatic devices is summarized in the table below.
+Best practice for reducing methane emissions from pneumatic devices is summarized in the table to the right.

-Best practice for reducing methane emissions through operational repairs
+Best practice for reducing methane emissions from pneumatic devices:

-- Keep an accurate inventory of pneumatic devices that are driven by the natural gas produced from wells. - Replace pneumatic devices with electrical or mechanical devices where practical. - If pneumatic devices have to be used, choose ones that use compressed air rather than natural gas.
+Keep an accurate inventory of pneumatic devices that are driven by the natural gas produced from wells.

+Replace pneumatic devices with electrical or mechanical devices where practical.

+If pneumatic devices have to be used, choose ones that use compressed air rather than natural gas.

-When using devices driven by natural gas is the most feasible option, replace high-emission devices with lower-emission alternatives.
+When using devices driven by natural gas is the most feasible option, capture vented gas or send vented gas to a control device.

+Replace high-emission devices with lower-emission alternatives.